AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-jee-supported-platforms.md

 Adobe reserves the right to change the third-party reference platforms supported by a AEM Forms on JEE release and their supported patch definitions at any given point.

 Additional information for third-party patches can also be found by searching the Adobe Enterprise Support site for knowledgebase articles related to your product.

+## Revision History {#third-party-patch-support-policy}
+* Sep 09, 2020
+  * Changed supported version of iOS for AEM Forms App to iOS 12.
+The previous version was iOS 11.